unl/wdntemplates/README.md

 * `clean` - removes all built files
 * `js` - builds and minifies combined JS
 * `less` - builds all CSS files from their LESS counterparts
-* `zips` - builds the ZIP's used for template distribution
+* `dist` - builds the ZIP's used for template distribution

 The JavaScript build process can be further customized by passing parameters GNU Make.
 The following are the flags that are supported.